Elton-Tan/INF2006-Cloud_Proj/README.md

-# Getting Started Reproduction and Deployment
+# Getting Started with Reproduction and Deployment

 ## Before we commence:
 You need to ensure you have: